chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/bounce-house.md

   'v0.9 Alpha': [
     'Changed values.
 Spinning block is now 1 point, spinning bucket -2 points and gap is 10 points.', 'Spinning block increases value by 1 every time it gets hit.
 Gap increases value by 5 every time a marble passes through.'
+  ],
+  'v0.22 Alpha': [
+    'Minigame can now appear in any rarity'
   ]
 }) }}